lukasroegner/homebridge-nello/README.md

 ### Optional: Installation of FFMPEG
 **Only if you want to use a camera accessory.
 More information in the Configuration section.**
-You can install the default package or complie it yourself if you have a special case to fit.
+You can install the default package or compile it yourself if you have a special case to fit.
 ```bash
 sudo apt-get install ffmpeg
 ```
 General information about ffmpeg can be found here https://github.com/KhaosT/homebridge-camera-ffmpeg/wiki)

 Due to HomeKit limitations it's requiered to add the camera separately.
-Just tap on the plus button in the top right croner, choose "Add Accessory" and click on "Don't Have a Code of Can't Scan?".
-In the next view you should see the camera accessory and can tap it in order the add it to the Home app.
+Just tap on the plus button in the top right corner, choose "Add Accessory" and click on "Don't Have a Code or Can't Scan?".
+In the next view you should see the camera accessory.
+Tap it in order to add it to the Home app.
 The PIN is the same as of your HomeBridge instance.

 ## Configuration
 There are multiple ways to get notifications if someone rings at your door: